 Some essay topics to avoid include but are not limited to highly personal stories, stories with controversial subject matter, stories boasting about accomplishments and accolades, humorous topics, and stories exemplifying your luck or privilege.

-It might be possible to tweak a college essay you’ve already written if another school’s essay prompt is similar.
+If another school's essay prompt is similar, you might be able to tweak a college essay you’ve already written.
 However, you shouldn’t anchor yourself to an essay topic you’ve previously written about.

-If there’s a prompt another college has offered you to write about and you feel that you can write a better essay with this prompt, then don’t be afraid to start from scratch!
+If another college has offered you a prompt to write about and you feel that you can write a better essay with this prompt, don’t be afraid to start from scratch!

 If different topics compel you and are compatible with the prompt, it can be hard to figure out which one might be better to write about.
 It’s important to remember that your essay displays you as a person.
 You should give preference for whichever essay topic you believe best displays your qualifications for the college/program.